 There are two main use cases for the Procurement Suite.
 In the first use case, the Procured Release Repository, the procurement features are used to create a procured release repository to make sure that the organization has full control over the components that are making it into a production release.
 The other use case, the Procured Development Repository, is for organizations that need more up-front control over which components are allowed during the development of a project.
 The following sections describe these two uses cases in more detail.

 The Procurement Suite can be used in two different ways.
 In the "Procured Release" mode, developers work with a proxied third-party repository exactly as they would without the Procurement Suite.
-When a developer needs to add a dependency on a new component, Nexus will retrieve the component from the third-party repository (like Central or Apache Snapshots) and this component will be served to Maven via a proxied Nexus repository.
+When a developer needs to add a dependency on a new component, the repository manager will retrieve the component from the third-party repository (like Central or Apache Snapshots) and this component will be served to Maven via a proxied repository.
 When a QA or Release engineer needs to build a release or staging component, the Release or QA build would be configured to execute against a procured repository or repository group with only approved and procured repositories.
 A procured repository is one that only serves the components that have been explicitly approved using the Procurement Suite.

 In this model, developers can add as many third-party dependencies as they want, and it is the responsibility of the QA and release engineers to approve (or procure) components from the development Repository to the QA/Release repository.
-Developers can move forward, adding dependencies freely from a third-party, proxied repository, but once it is time to populate a release repository, a Nexus administrator can audit the required components, create a hosted repository, turn on procurement, populate the repository, and then deactivate procurement.
+Developers can move forward, adding dependencies freely from a third-party, proxied repository, but once it is time to populate a release repository, an administrator can audit the required components, create a hosted repository, turn on procurement, populate the repository, and then deactivate procurement.
 This has the effect of "locking down" the components that are involved in a production release.